-In addition to footnotes, special notations are used without footnotes because the meaning is always the same:
+In addition to footnotes defined below each station, special notations are used for regularly occurring notations:

-- D: CTD salinity value listed in place of normal shipboard salinity analysis. - ISL: After a depth value indicates that this is an interpolated or extrapolated standard level. - U: Uncertain value.
-Values which are not used in interpolation because they seem to be in error without apparent reason.
+- D: CTD value is listed in place of shipboard analyzed bottle data and is further defined as a footnote. - ISL: After a depth value indicates that this is an interpolated or extrapolated standard level, CTD values are used while nutrient and chlorophyll values are interpolated or extrapolated. - U: Uncertain value.
+Values which are not used in interpolation because they seem to be in error without apparent reason. - : All nutrients values below detection limits have been zeroed.